elhajuojy/react-simple-projects/README.md

-# Getting my travel journal.
+# Getting Quizzical app .
 Card with React js and scss